MSc Translational Research in Oral Sciences

 - equip students for the full process of translational oral research, which will be relevant for a range of biomedical scientific careers, providing the skills and insight to excel in multidisciplinary research.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 Teaching will be split between the Dental school on the main campus and the Wellcome Trust Brenner Building (WTBB) at the St James’s University Hospital.
 The WTBB is a modern purpose built research facility, housing cutting edge facilities in imaging, tissue and microbiological culture and next generation sequencing technologies.
 On the main campus students can benefit from all the expertise, facilities (such as the Leeds Dental Translational and Clinical Research Unit) and support provided by the Dental school.

 Our course emphasises student directed and multidisciplinary learning.
-Teaching methods include lectures, seminars and workshops, complemented by e-learning and will be delivered by research active scientists and clinicians with additional input from industrial partners and Leeds University Business School (LUBS) academics.
+Teaching methods include lectures, seminars and workshops.
+These will be complemented by e-learning delivered by research active scientists and clinicians with additional input from industrial partners and Leeds University Business School (LUBS) academics.

 Summative assessment will provide you with on-going feedback on your depth of subject knowledge and skills.
 Assessment methods for formative and summative assessment will include oral and poster presentations, unseen examinations and literature reviews.
 Exercises to identify research questions formulate research plans and prepare mock applications for funding and ethical/ governance approvals will also contribute to assessment.Back to top